Sam-SM84/My-3DGame/v1.3/README.md

 Added a Figure class

-Fixed collision system
+Created and Fixed collision system

-Added Bullet class
+Added Bullet class and shooting system(NOT FINISHED)

 Seperated the two different FOVs